Anthrax - Medical Condition

 Blood tests can determine if a person has come in contact with the bacteria that cause anthrax.
 Antibodies (proteins that fight off substances the body sees as foreign) to the bacteria will have been produced by the body’s immune system, and they can be detected by a laboratory test.

 People can be exposed to the bacteria that cause anthrax without becoming sick.
+Your doctor will evaluate your risk of exposure.
 However, if a test comes back positive, that person should be treated for anthrax in case the infection is in the early stages, before symptoms are evident.

 Anthrax is prevented with immunization and antibiotic treatment for those people who have been exposed to anthrax.
-Pre-exposure immunization is not recommended for the general population.
+Pre-exposure immunization is not recommended for the general population, but may be given to those with higher occupational risk (e.g., veterinarians or military personnel).
 Although it is still considered investigational, subcutaneous (under the skin) vaccinations are usually given as soon as exposure is detected, again 2 weeks later, and then another 2 weeks after that.
 Treatment with antibiotics continues for at least 4 weeks (until all the vaccination injections have been given) and generally up to 60 days.

-Cutaneous anthrax is treated with ciprofloxacin, doxycycline, or amoxicillin* for 60 days for adults and children.
-In young children, ciprofloxacin may cause bone development problems and doxycycline may slow down the growth of bones and cause discoloration of teeth.
+Cutaneous anthrax is usually treated with either fluoroquinolone antibiotics (e.g., ciprofloxacin*, moxifloxacin, levofloxacin), or doxycycline for 7 to 10 days for naturally-acquired infections.
+Treatment may be extended to 60 days if there is a risk of inhalation exposure, or if the infection is suspected to be associated with an act of biological warfare.
+In young children, ciprofloxacin may cause bone development problems, and doxycycline may cause discolouration of teeth and slowing bone growth.
 The risks involved for children and adolescents younger than 18 years of age using these antibiotics should be weighed against the benefits of treatment for anthrax.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.